2021-01: 2020–21 Budget Impact on Export Cost Recovery Implementation Statements

-To notify industry that a live animal export cost recovery implementation statement (CRIS) for 2020‑21 has been published on the department’s website and CRIS for 2021–22 will be released for public consultation shortly.
+This Industry Advice Notice (IAN) is to notify industry that export cost recovery implementation statements (CRIS) for 2020–21 have been published on the department’s website and CRIS for 2021-22 will be released for public consultation shortly.

-- The 2020–21 CRIS describes the impact of the 2020–21 Federal Budget package Busting Congestion for Agricultural Exporters on exports cost recovery, including how we will implement the freezing of fees and charges in 2020–21.
+- Each CRIS describes the impact of the 2020–21 Federal Budget package Busting Congestion for Agricultural Exporters on exports cost recovery, including how we will implement the freezing of fees and charges in 2020–21.

-- The government has committed $28.5 million to improve the financial sustainability of live animal export certification services by returning to full cost recovery of these services over time.
+- The government has committed $71.1 million to improve the financial sustainability of export certification services by returning to full cost recovery of these services over time.
 A stepped return to full recovery will enable reforms to be rolled out while maintaining existing systems.

-- This CRIS provides a starting point from which the cost base can be reviewed and adjusted going forward.
+- Each CRIS provides a starting point from which the cost base can be reviewed and adjusted going forward.
 This takes into consideration the reform implementation across export regulatory services.

-- Fees and charges shown in forward years of this CRIS is for illustrative purposes only.
+- Fees and charges shown in forward years of each CRIS are for illustrative purposes only.
 They show the impact of the package if applied to current pricing structures.

-- We will consult with industry around March to April 2021 on a 2021–22 CRIS which will include a proposal to change fees and charges from 1 July 2021.
+- We will consult with industry around March to April 2021 on a 2021-22 CRIS for each arrangement which will include proposals to change fees and charges from 1 July 2021.

 - Your comments are welcome and will be considered with any other feedback received through the 2021–22 CRIS consultation phase.